 Theresa entered the living room.
 "They'll be here soon," she announced.
 She leaned over Cody to check if he was okay.
 "Are you doing okay?" she asked.

-He couldn't really respond to that.
+Cody was unable to respond.
 He just lay back and rested his head on the arm of the couch, trying to get comfortable.
 "You shouldn't get too comfortable," Theresa warned.
 "They'll be here soon, and you will have to stay on the stretcher."

 At last, the sound of wailing sirens filled their ears.
 They could see the lights flashing through the curtains on their front window.
 Instead of having the paramedics knock at the door to be let in, Theresa bolted down the steps and flung open the door for them.
 They entered the house and quickly located Cody.

-They talked to Theresa for a few minutes before they brought Cody outside to the stretcher.
+They spoke to Theresa for a few minutes before they brought Cody outside to the stretcher.
 As they rolled the stretcher down the driveway toward the ambulance, one of the paramedics gazed at Theresa with a serious expression on his face.
-"I'm really sorry, but only one other person is allowed inside the ambulance."
+"I'm really sorry, but only one other person is allowed inside the ambulance," he said.

 Theresa allowed the paramedic a few extra minutes to speak to the other paramedic about whether they should let the entire family in or not.
 They finally agreed to it, but warned her that there wasn't a lot of room in the ambulance.
-Theresa simply did not care about the amount of space that there was, just as long as they were all able to get to the hospital together.
+Theresa simply did not care about the amount of space that there was, just as long as they were all able to get to the hospital together as a family.